-The Division of Communication Sciences and Disorders offers a world-class, continuous, four-year (11 semesters), full-time, residential Clinical Doctoral program in Audiology.
+The Division of Hearing, Speech, and Language Sciences offer a world-class, continuous, four-year (11 semesters), full-time, residential Clinical Doctoral program in Audiology.
 We offer students access to state-of-the-art facilities and equipment, a variety of clinical experiences, and possibilities for mentored research experiences with a diverse, energetic, dedicated, and productive faculty who work closely with students in a positive and encouraging environment.

 Links and Downloads

 - Student Achievement Data

 - Graduate Handbook (PDF)

 - Prerequisite Courses for Hearing, Speech, and Language Sciences Graduate Program

 - General Practices Clinic Manual (PDF)